 In Grid View or Tree View, you can search for fields in the collection.
-Just simply choose Edit -> Find or press CTRL+F. Then, choose Find Field and enter a search string.
+Just simply choose Edit -> Find -> Find or press COMMAND-F. Click $\bigcirc$ and choose Find Column.
+Then, enter a search string.

-There are some additional options for Find and Replace, click \bigcirc :
+There are some additional options for Find and Replace, click $\bigcirc$